Gatherings for Order Members

 Many members join the Order and follow the course without ever meeting other members – either because they prefer to be solitary (sometimes calling themselves ‘hedge-druids’) or because they are geographically far away from other members.
 Members often say that they are not usually the ‘joining type’ but still feel drawn to join the Order.
 Others like gathering together for friendship, support and exchange, and the Order and its members have created a whole range of ways to fulfil these aims: virtually in the online Discussion Forums on this website (there are public and members-only forums), on Facebook, and physically in Seed Groups and Groves, camps and gatherings, retreats and assemblies.
 Over the years, the OBOD community has grown to become a flourishing network in which deep relationships are formed, overseas visits are made, and interests are shared.
 In this section of the website we share with you some of the aspects of this community of like-minded souls around the world.

-On this page we offer an overview of Order gatherings, and at the bottom of the page, glimpses of them in the video and photo galleries.
+On this page we offer an overview of Order gatherings.

 Seed Groups and Groves